ThinkingThoughts

 Fall is a season of change, of putting away and letting go and setting free and quieting.
 The mad, burgeoning growth of summer has ceased and the rising life force has reached its pinnacle, and now begins to drop.
 Everything fades and falls and becomes still.
 It is a season of preparation for rest.
 It is the last stretching and yawning and sitting on the front porch watching the fireflies, before wandering off to bed.
 It is the evening of the year, and it is a beautiful and glorious one, though also a bit wistful.
 Perhaps that is because we know that change is in the air – that we must bid farewell to the rush and pulse of summer, and prepare ourselves for the quiet stillness, the chill peace, of winter’s long sleep.
 And though we crave that change, we also fear it, and will miss what we leave behind.

 Perhaps the wheel and turn of nature’s seasons is axiomatic, an enormous and inescapable example of what our lives should be?
-The putting away of that which is no longer appropriate and needed, and the pulling out of that which suits our new circumstances and will further the aims of the universe?
+The discarding of that which is no longer appropriate and needed, and the pulling out of that which suits our new circumstances and will further the aims of the universe?

 This year, when you’re pulling out your sweaters and coats, take a moment to reflect on it – pull out some new ideas as well.
 Dig out some long-neglected question or problem that has been stored away because you were too busy to deal with it, shake the dust off, and see how it fits into your life to come.
 Open up some completely new area of conjecture, and resolve to spend the winter puzzling over it.